keelam13/Medsmory/README.md

 ### Alert Display

 The display is a way to tell the player whether the answer was correct or not.
 It will show a tick icon in color green, if the answer is correct, and otherwise it will show a x icon in red color.
+It also contains the correct answer to the question.
 The box also contains an "OK" button to acknowledge the alert and move on to the next question.

 * Alert display view for correct answer on larger devices